aaronemc/emc-hackathon-tweets/Readme.md

 This is the **final project**.
 This step adds:
 * the use of [SASS](http://sass-lang.com/) to make writing css even more fun
 * the use of [grunt](http://gruntjs.com/), a javascript build tool for automating things
-* the user of [bower](https://bower.io/), a package manager for client-side dependencies
+* the use of [bower](https://bower.io/), a package manager for client-side dependencies

 #### Description of files